AI-Assisted Multilingual Support Knowledge Loop

 Risks & Guardrails

-Language and policy drift can create customer-impacting errors.
+Language drift, policy drift, and source-of-truth confusion can create customer-impacting errors.

 Guardrails:

-• Require reviewer approval for every published localized article.
+• Require reviewer approval for every published localized article or macro.

 • Keep terminology glossaries by product domain.